RetroGamerCX/simple-macOS/README.md

 to get the installation script.

 After that, just type 'sudo chmod +x 'simple macOS installer.sh'', then './simple macOS installer.sh' and that's it, the machine is almost installed.
 Now just install macOS

+IMPORTANT NOTE: I have not finished writing the script, there are still errors that I will correct later